Asger124/Distributed/Dining-philosopher/README.md

 HOW TO RUN THE PROGRAM

-From the terminal navigate to the folder \Distributed\Dining-philosopher.
+From the terminal navigate to the folder \Dining-philosopher.
 When in the folder Dining-philosopher, write: go run . in the terminal. the program will run indefinetly - to exit the program press Ctrl + C.